gideonibemerejr/SEI-CC-2/work/w10/d3/03-react-state-props/03-react-state-props.md

 );
 ```

 Sweet.
-Make sure the page is not receiving any errors and let's move on the the `<GuessPegs>` component...
+Make sure the page is not receiving any errors and let's move on to the `<GuessPegs>` component that we just passed some props to...

 #### Code `<GuessPegs>`/`<GuessPeg>` to Display the Color Values